sassoftware/vrph/README.md

 # VRPH

-**Archived project: This project is no longer under active development and was archived on 2024-07-22.**

 VRPH is an open-source library of heuristics for generating solutions to Vehicle Routing Problems (VRPs).

 The main branch is a copy of https://github.com/skinkie/VRPH which is a a fork of a fork of [COIN's VRPH] (https://projects.coin-or.org/VRPH), with a number of bugs fixed, features added, and code and usability improvements.